If you’re here, it’s because you love all things pumpkin spice.

 The best part is that when PSL season is over, you can keep that fall flavor going for as long as you want.
 If you’re not as out and proud as I am with the fall basic-ness, nobody has to know!

-I actually find that this creamer makes for an awesome gift for friends and family.
+I actually find that this creamer makes for an awesome gift for friends and family, among other great options for the coffee lovers in your life.
 You can easily bottle it up in resealable glass bottles or jars, and it’s something that everyone will love.
 Just be sure to keep it refrigerated.

 Since this time of year is the time when people start to gather together in force, it also makes for a fantastic host or hostess gift.
 We all know how exhausting it can be to host a party, so giving them something homemade and delicious to perk up their morning the next day is a welcome gift, let me tell you.Print